MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/amsi-protection-may-not-be-working.md

 **Resolution: Ensure the prerequisites to activate AMSI**

 For example, AMSI would only work on Windows Server 2016 or higher.
-For more information on other prerequisites, see [Prerequisites](/sharepoint/security-for-sharepoint-server/configure-amsi-integration#prerequisites).
+For more information on other prerequisites, see [Prerequisites](/sharepoint/security-for-sharepoint-server/configure-amsi-integration#prerequisites) or you can [deactivate](/sharepoint/security-for-sharepoint-server/configure-amsi-integration#activatedeactivate-amsi-for-sharepoint-server) AMSI for SharePoint Server to turn off this health rule alarm.

 **Resolution: Enable the real-time protection service**